C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/cannabinoid-effects-en.md

 Currently, this article contains only a collection of basic neurobiological knowledge.
 If you are interested in this topic, feel free to read the following sections.
 However, do not expect any conclusions.

 The whole thing is kept very superficial.
-Gradually, information is being collected that links the following mentioned diseases to their respective neuropathological causes in order to get a general overview of the neurobiological functioning of withdrawal, the brain and  psychotropic drugs.
+Gradually, information is being collected that links the following mentioned diseases to their respective neuropathological causes in order to get a general overview of the neurobiological functioning of cannabis abuse, withdrawal, the brain and  psychotropic drugs.

 ### Motivation
 After 14 years of excessive THC consumption, the negative symptoms of drug abuse clearly outweigh its positive side effects.
 As part of a psychiatric treatment and a cold withdrawal, I would like to understand on a neuro-biological level what effects years of abuse of various drugs have on the mammalian brain.